Bororo language

-Bororo (Borôro), also known as Boe, is the sole surviving language of a small family believed to be part of the Macro-Gê languages.
+Bororo (Borôro), also known as Boe, is the sole surviving language of the small Bororoan family believed by some to be part of the Macro-Jê languages.
 It is spoken by the Bororo, hunters and gatherers in the central Mato Grosso region of Brazil.

 Phonology

 Bororo has a mid-sized phonemic inventory of seven vowels and fifteen consonants.
 Orthographic representations, when they differ from IPA, are shown in angle brackets (all from Nonato 2008, based on Americanist transcription).

 Vowels

 The vowel system of Bororo is somewhat cross-linguistically unusual in that it distinguishes roundedness only in its back vowels (although Crowell (1979) analyzes unrounded “back” vowels as central).

 The mid vowels /e ɤ o/ alternate with the open-mid (or "lax") vowels [ɛ ʌ ɔ] in apparent free variation.

 The unrounded back vowels /ɯ ɤ/ become central [ɨ ɘ] word-finally.
 Furthermore, [ɘ] (i.e. word-final /ɤ/) is not distinguished from, and often surfaces as, front [ɛ].
 As a result, /ɤ/ and /e/ are at least partially merged word-finally.